SHA-mbles/SHA-mbles.github.io/README.md

 We have computed the very first **chosen-prefix collision for SHA-1**.
 In a nutshell, this means a complete and practical break of the SHA-1 hash function, with dangerous practical implications if you are still using this hash function.
 To put it in another way: all attacks that are practical on MD5 are now also practical on SHA-1.

 Check our paper **[here](https://eprint.iacr.org/2020/014.pdf)** for more details.
+[Slides from RWC](Shambles_RWC.pdf) are also available.

 #  Our Contributions